noorjahan220/task-management-project/README.md

 Contributing
 Feel free to fork the repository, submit pull requests, or open issues.
 Please follow the code style and best practices, and ensure all changes are well-documented.

-sql
+vbnet
 Copy
 Edit

-Just copy the above and you should be all set for your README file!

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+You can simply copy and paste this into your README file!
+Let me know if you'd like to make any changes.